Aboriginal - sudden infant death syndrome (SIDS)

 To find out a lot more about SIDS and other causes of sudden death of healthy babies have a look at our topic Sudden Unexpected Deaths in Infancy (including SIDS)

 There are many ways that a family can help to stop a baby die from SIDS.

 Keep your baby in your room at night

 Make sure that your baby's face and head are not covered when she is asleep.

-Do not sleep with your baby in your bed - sharing a sleeping surface with a baby has lead to the death of some babies.
+- Do not sleep with your baby in your bed - sharing a sleeping surface with a baby has lead to the death of some babies.

 - It may help to give your baby a dummy to suck on during his sleep.
 If you are breast feeding, start giving a dummy after about 6 weeks of age (so that the breastfeeding goes well).
 Bottle fed babies can be given a dummy when they are younger than 6 weeks old.

 - A person who is drunk, using drugs, taking medicines that could make them sleep deeply or sniffing petrol should not sleep next to a baby.
 They might roll on the baby.